TylerH123/MKS22X-Minicraft/README.md

 ## 6-2-19
 ### Tyler
 Today, I worked on station, and game class.
 For station, I fixed the placement of the stations, so now after placing, stations do not move around.
+I also added a way for the player to craft the items they want.
+If the player already has the armor piece or tool in their inventory, the item will not be crafted.
 For the game class, I fixed up sprinting.
 It no longer uses twice as much stamina when moving diagonally.